Support over exams

 For an in-person examination: You can ask an invigilator for an ‘unfit to continue’ form, and then you can leave if needed.
 This ensures your exam will NOT be marked as a non‑attempt and will serve as part of your evidence in your extenuating circumstances application.
 You must follow this up with a full ECs application as soon as possible.
 You should book an appointment with a medical professional as evidence for your ECs.

-For an online examination: Email your faculty assessments team and your module leader and let them know you are unwell and are unable to continue the exam.
+For an online examination: Email your module leader and raise a question through MySurrey Help and let them know you are unwell and are unable to continue the exam.
 This email will help when you apply for your EC.
 You will not be able to self-certify if the exam has already started, so you should seek to obtain medical evidence as soon as possible – from a GP/counsellor etc. Put in your EC application as soon as you can – you can add your evidence later on.

 What will happen to the exam paper or Coursework if I submit but my EC is upheld?